AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 ## Cyril of Alexandria.

-Cyril of Alexandria (AD 412) says: \"Traversing the lowest recesses of the infernal regions, after that he (Christ) had preached to the spirits there, he led forth the captives in his strength.\"[^364] \"Now when sin has been destroyed, how should it be but that death too, should wholly perish?\" \* \* \* "Through Christ has been saved the holy multitude of the fathers, nay, the whole human race altogether, which was earlier in time (than Christ\'s death) for he died for all, and the death of all was done away in him."[^365]
+Cyril of Alexandria (AD 412) says: "Traversing the lowest recesses of the infernal regions, after that he (Christ) had preached to the spirits there, he led forth the captives in his strength."[^364] "Now when sin has been destroyed, how should it be but that death too, should wholly perish?\" ...
+"Through Christ has been saved the holy multitude of the fathers, nay, the whole human race altogether, which was earlier in time (than Christ\'s death) for he died for all, and the death of all was done away in him."[^365]

 ## Rufinus.

-Rufinus, AD 345-410, wrote an elaborate defense of Origen, and in the preface to \"De Principiis\" he declares that he excised from that work of Origen all that was \"discordant with our (the accepted Christian) belief.\" As the work still abounds in expressions of Universalism, not only his sympathy with that belief, but also the fact that it was then the prevailing Christian belief cannot be questioned.
+Rufinus, AD 345-410, wrote an elaborate defense of Origen, and in the preface to *De Principiis* he declares that he excised from that work of Origen all that was "discordant with our (the accepted Christian) belief."
+As the work still abounds in expressions of Universalism, not only his sympathy with that belief, but also the fact that it was then the prevailing Christian belief cannot be questioned.
 Huetsays that he taught the temporary duration of punishment.[^366]